-Gwen Peterson has been practicing law in the intellectual property field for over 25 years.
-Her practice focuses on intellectual property licensing and related transactions.
+Gwen Peterson is co-chair of the firm's Trademark & Copyright Team.
+She has been practicing law in the intellectual property field for over 25 years.
+Gwen's practice focuses on intellectual property licensing and related transactions.
 She has experience with a broad range of intellectual property agreements, including license agreements, asset transfer agreements, material transfer agreements, research and collaboration agreements, joint development agreements, research consulting agreements, marketing and merchandising agreements, co-branding agreements, co-existence agreements, software licenses, software development agreements and artist agreements.
 In additional to her transactional practice, Gwen has an active trademark practice involving trademark clearance, domestic and international trademark prosecution, and the development of trademark protection strategies.
 She also manages significant trademark and licensing due diligence projects for clients involved in asset acquisitions and funding events.

 Insights View All

 University of Texas Law School J.D.
 (1991) with honors

 Texas A&M University B.S.
 (1987) Biomedical Science, summa cum laude

 International Trademark Association (INTA)

 Elementary School Foundation - Board Member (2006-2013)

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.